vista-art/fragmentcolor/docs/api/scene/material/occlusion_texture.md

 Bind an ambient-occlusion map to the canonical `occlusion_map` slot.
-Following glTF 2.0, only the red channel is read; the sampled value is blended toward `1.0` by `1 - material.occlusion_strength`.
+Following glTF 2.0, only the red channel is read; the sampled value is blended toward `1.0` by `1 - material.occlusion_strength` inside the default PBR shader, then multiplied into the diffuse term.

-The factors-only built-in PBR shader does not yet sample this slot — the binding name is reserved so this call is forward-compatible.
+Unset, this slot resolves to a 1×1 white default so the multiplied occlusion factor is `1.0` and no darkening is applied.

 ## Example